 On the other hand, that kind of camping is on my top list of travelling experiences.
 I can’t wait to start planning a campervan trip for the outskirts of New Zealand or Californian coast.

-Imagine driving through the most stunning sites, enjoying the comfort of your “on the road accommodation”.
+Imagine driving through the most stunning sites, enjoying the comfort of your LED-equipped RV,or “on the road accommodation”.
 That tick all boxes for me.